tmsanrinsha/chromium-vim/README.md

   `Alt-←`,`Alt-→` or the back and forward history buttons).
 It seems that dom.js is not (re)loaded when navigating in history(?).

-* Make clicking on "Settings" from the cVim button cause the settings pane to be opened rather than googling the address of the settings pane — probably easy.

-* Ditto for `:help`.

 * Some (non-fatal) errors/warning messages in the console.

 * Make hints (`f` etc.) work — cVim's implementation depends on